Jashan-m/Chatbot/README.md

-## Jarvis 2.0 ChatBot
+## ChatBot
-Jarvis 2.0 ChatBot GUI is a simple graphical user interface application built using Python and tkinter library.
+ChatBot GUI is a simple graphical user interface application built using Python and tkinter library.
 This application allows users to interact with a basic chatbot that responds to predefined patterns using the NLTK library.
 ### Features:
 - **User Input:** Enter text queries in the provided input field.
 - **ChatBot Response:** Displays responses from the chatbot, Jarvis 2.0, in a scrolled text area.